eswan18/ethanswan.com/_posts/2022-12-10-python-exceptions-bonus.md

 Because our `EmptyFileError` is a subclass of `Exception`, it will match `except` blocks that check against either of those types.
 That's good, because users who use `except Exception` as a fallback case will still be able to catch our error there.
+But -- importantly -- users can now look for our new error specifically by writing `except EmptyFileError` after a `try` block.

 It can also make sense to subclass more specific errors.
 Say you're writing a distributed filesystem application.